Petar Musa: Benfica

 On 20 May 2022, Musa signed a five-year contract with Benfica of the same league, for a fee of €5 million, plus half of Ricardo Mangas' economic rights and Ilija Vukotić being sent to Boavista in part-exchange for €500,000 of half of his economic rights bringing the net cost of the transaction to €4.5 million.

 He made his debut for the club on 23 August, replacing Gonçalo Ramos in the 52nd minute in the 3–0 home win over Dynamo Kyiv in the second leg of the 2022–23 UEFA Champions League play-off round, helping his side qualify to the tournament.
 Four days later, Musa made his league debut, against his former side Boavista, providing an assist and managed to win a penalty for his side after being fouled inside the box, which was subsequently converted by João Mário in a 3–0 win.
 He scored his first goal on 8 October, closing a 4–2 home win over Rio Ave.
 On 15 October, Musa scored the opener in a 1–1 draw to Liga 3 side Caldas in the third round of the Taça de Portugal, which Benfica went on to win 6–4 in a penalty shoot-out, after extra-time.
 On 2 November, he scored his first UEFA Champions League goal in a 6–1 away win against Maccabi Haifa in their last 2022–23 UEFA Champions League group stage match, to ensure Benfica's qualification to the round of sixteen, as group winners.
+Over the course of the season, Musa remained a back up to first choice Gonçalo Ramos, as he only made substitute appearances, finishing the season with 11 goals in all competitions as he helped Benfica to win their first Primeira Liga title since 2019.

+Musa started the 2023–24 season, on 9 August, closing the 2–0 victory over Porto in the Supertaça Cândido de Oliveira, winning his second trophy with Benfica.

+FC Dallas

+On 1 February 2024, Musa moved to Major League Soccer side FC Dallas, where he signed a four-year contract, with an option for a further year, as a Designated Player.
+The American club paid a club-record $9.7 million transfer fee, which could rise to $13 million with add-ons.

+Musa made his debut for the club on 2 March against CF Montreal in the 2024 MLS season.
+During stoppage time at the half, Musa scored his first goal for FC Dallas after a VAR check, with an assist from Bernard Kamungo, in the 1-2 loss.
+On 19 June 2024, Musa recorded his first career hat trick in the 5-3 win against Minnesota United FC.